-The Bureau of Library Development provides advisory services to district centers by assigning a Library Development Advisor as liaison to each of them.
+The Bureau of Library Development provides advisory services to district centers by assigning a Library Development Advisor as liaison.
 As a rule, this "consultant's consultant" is the first point of contact with the state office.
 This liaison works with the district consultant to help channel and interpret information from the Office of Commonwealth Libraries in order to improve services to local communities.